-In July 2020, the POA issued amendments to TAS 16 Property, plant and equipment.
+In July 2020, POA issued amendments to TAS 16 Property, plant and equipment.
 The amendment prohibits entities from deducting from the cost of an item of property, plant and equipment (PP&E), any proceeds of the sale of items produced while bringing that asset to the location and condition necessary for it to be capable of operating in the manner intended by management.
 Instead, an entity recognizes the proceeds from selling such items, and costs of producing those items, in profit or loss.
-The amendments issued to TAS 16 which are effective for periods beginning on or after 1 January 2022.
-Amendments must be applied retrospectively only to items of PP&E made available for use on or after beginning of the earliest period presented when the entity first applies the amendment.
-There is no transition relief for the first time adopters.
-The Group is in the process of assessing the impact of the amendments on financial position or performance of the Group.
+The amendments must be applied retrospectively only to items of PP&E made available for use on or after beginning of the earliest period presented when the entity first applies the amendment.

+The amendments did not have a significant impact on the financial position or performance of the Group.